BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

   composer install --no-ansi --no-interaction --no-progress --optimize-autoloader
   ```

-  [Platform.sh automatically processes the `composer.json`](https://docs.platform.sh/configuration/app/build.html#php-composer-by-default) in a root directory of a project but the `crawler` is a subproject with its own dependencies so we're building it separately.
+  [Platform.sh automatically processes the `composer.json`](https://docs.platform.sh/configuration/app/build.html#php-composer-by-default) in a root directory of a project but the `crawler` is a subproject with its own dependencies so we're building them separately.
   {: .notice--info}

 - `scripts/.platform/hooks/build/drupal.sh`